senzing-garage/knowledge-base/proposals/file-layout.md

 ### Rollback project

 1. Determine a folder is a senzing project is done by detecting the `.senzing` directory.
-1. When needed, update the following soft-links:
+1. When needed, update the following symlinks:
     1. `/path/to/my-project/data`
     1. `/path/to/my-project/g2`
 1. Modify `setupEnv`
 1. Modify `/path/to/my-project/.senzing/project-history.json` to keep pertinent history.

-### Detecting links
+### Detecting symlinks

 1. To determine if a `senzingdata` or `senzingapi` version is still needed, The following commands determine if the package is being linked by any project.